sheariley/example-vueboard/TASKS.md

 - [x] Allow adding of new projects
 - [ ] Add list of projects to main nav menu
 - [x] Allow saving of projects
-- [ ] Add undo functionality at project level???
+- [ ] Add undo functionality at Project entity level???
 - [ ] Add tooltips to all buttons

 ## Architectural Tasks
 - [x] Create containerized **.NET 8** GraphQL web API.
-- [ ] Add Hot Chocolate and configure schema + DataLoader.
+- [x] Add Hot Chocolate and configure schema + DataLoader.
-- [ ] Add JWT middleware configured with Supabase JWT secret and issuer.
+- [x] Add JWT middleware configured with Supabase JWT secret and issuer.
-- [ ] Prototype one resolver that validates token → forwards to PostgREST endpoint with the same JWT and returns data (verify RLS behavior).
+- [x] Implement a DbConnectionInterceptor to set claims in Postgres session upon establishing a connection to the DB.
-- [ ] Implement DataLoader for relationships.
+- [x] Implement DataLoaders for relationships.
 - [ ] Ensure database connection pooling is configured for database clients (.NET GraphQL web API).
 - [ ] Configure CORS and TLS on the API and on Supabase OAuth redirect URIs.
 - [ ] Add Redis for caching and use it for heavy read queries.
 (TBD later)